-Version Publication Date Summary of amendments v7.0 August 2022 Amendments to PFA1 Emergency paediatric first aid: non guided learning hours have been reduced from 2 to 1 amendments made to assessment criteria 3.3, 4.1, 5.1 and 7.1 additional unit assessment requirements updated indicative content added relationship to occupational standards updated Amendments to PFA2 Managing paediatric illness, injuries and emergencies: amendments made to assessment criteria 4.1 and 4.2 indicative content added relationship to occupational standards updated Regulation information added to the qualification summary table.
-The overall total qualification time (TQT) has been reduced from 16 to 15.
+Version Publication Date Summary of amendments v1.0 December 2018 First publication v1.1 May 2019 Modified layout of record form for unit PFA 1 .
+A record is required to show how each of the 'Be able to' assessment criteria has been met by the learner. v1.2 February 2020 Information regarding the wellbeing and safeguarding of learners added to Resources. v2.0 August 2022 Amendments made to PFA1 Emergency paediatric first aid: non-guided learning hours have been added to the unit information and are now reduced from 2 to 1 amendments made to assessment criteria 3.3, 4.1, 5.1 and 7.1 relationship to occupational standards updated additional unit assessment requirements updated indicative content added The overall total qualification time (TQT) has been reduced from 8 to 7.
 Further information added to the assessment requirements section to confirm that unless otherwise stated in this specification, all learners taking this qualification must be assessed in English and all assessment evidence presented for external quality assurance must be in English.
-In the recommended assessment methods section 'emergency at owkr' has been amended to just 'emergency' to cover all emergencies as they do not just happen at work.
-Information added to the entry guidance section to advise that registration is at the discretion of the centre, in accordance with equality legislation and should be made on the Portal.
-Information added to the mandatory documents section about how to access support handbooks. v7.1 June 2023 Information regarding UCAS added to About this qualification, Qualification Summary
+In the recommended assessment methods section 'emergency at work' has been amended to just 'emergency' to cover all emergencies as they do not just happen at work.
+Information added to the entry quidance section to advise that registration is at the discretion of the centre, in accordance with equality legislation and should be made on the Portal.
+Information added to the mandatory documents section about how to access support handbooks. v2.1 July 2023 Information regarding UCAS added to About this qualification, Qualification Summary.